facebook

 sugarlands valley nature trail in the smoky mountains

 If you are just starting to get into hiking, you probably want to know what hikes you should try when you visit the Smokies!
 There are several easy hikes that are perfect for beginners in the national park, and you can see all kinds of different natural features along these trails!
+Hiking is a great family activity since it's both fun and inexpensive!
+All you'll have to spend is $5 for a daily parking pass to park your vehicle in the national park before heading off on your adventure.
 Here are 6 of the best hikes in the Great Smoky Mountains for beginners:

 1. Sugarlands Valley Nature Trail